-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness contrast, English Learners scored -67.9 DFS in ELA and -88.3 DFS in Math, Low Income students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
-Implementation of state standards was 100% in the 2022-2023 school year.
-These data points demonstrate the need to accelerate learning for unduplicated students in order to continue moving student achievement in a positive direction.
-Math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness During the 2022-2023 school year, the district CAASSP data identified All students -26.6 DFS in ELA and -54.5 DFS in Math.
+In contrast, English Learners scored -67.9 DFS in ELA and -88.3 DFS in Math, Low Income students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
 Our local indicators (i-Ready) for the 2022-2023 in comparison to the 2023-2024 school year showed All students +8% at grade level in ELA and +11% at grade level in Math.
-Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA and +8% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
-These data points demonstrate the need to provide designated academic support, coaching, and professional development to increase staff capacity to ensure academic progress in ELA and Math for unduplicated students.
-Our educational partner input reflected a need for instructional staff professional development and support for working with diverse student populations and training to support student achievement, and professional development opportunities to address multi-tiered academic needs of students.
-Scope: LEA-wide This action was determined by past effectiveness that showed EL, Foster Youth and Low Income student groups maintain in DFS between 2022 and
+Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA +9% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
+These data points demonstrate the need to provide unduplicated students with additional opportunities to help extend their learning in ELA and Math.
+Based on educational partner feedback, respondents emphasized the importance of offering Saturday school and beyond the bells academic, access to tutoring and educational opportunities to accelerate student learning.
+Scope: LEA-wide that educational outcomes and benefits of summer education programs support in closing the achievement gap for disadvantaged students.
+We will also seek feedback from students, parents, and staff about beyond the bells academic opportunities.
+3.1 Action: MTSS SEL & Behavioral PD Implementation Need: The district will develop tiered processes and systems and provide professional development on Social Emotional Learning, Trauma Informed Care, Behavioral, and Suicide Prevention.
+This This action will be measured by the metrics identified in the action description.